 Kids Factory – A drop-in program sponsored by the City of Lake Forest provides after-school supervision and recreational activities.

 SVUSD Afterschool programs – Our School District’s Community Services Department coordinates with a variety of youth sports and educational programs that utilize the fields and facilities of local schools.
-Classes that take place on our Santiago campus include a coding class and academic chess.
+Classes that take place on our Santiago campus include academic chess, spanish, photography, and drawing.